 He was named Member of the Most Excellent Order of the British Empire [MBE] in the 2013 New Year's Honours list. (walesonline.co.uk, 04 May 2013)

-He became a father for the first time in 2019. "[Fatherhood is] the only motivation you need.
+He says that becoming a father for the first time in 2019 gave him renewed motivation for competition. "[Fatherhood is] the only motivation you need.
 I don't do this for me now - I've achieved everything I've wanted to achieve.
 Golds at every tournament and world records, so if I can keep on dominating as long as possible and show that beautiful little girl how it is done, then that's great." (athleticsweekly.com, 10 Nov 2019)

 NEW LEG BRACE